LorenzDuremdes/Second-Brain/personality.md

 	**level 2**: "characteristic adaptations" → rider · elephant (e.g. goals and values)

-	**level 3**: rider (life story)^[The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom, p.
+	**level 3**: rider (life story)^[The [[happiness]] Hypothesis: Finding Modern Truth in Ancient Wisdom, p.
 153]

 	1. **3 (related)**: the left cerebral hemisphere tries to rationalize influences (e.g. actions) caused by the right cerebral hemisphere

 		For example, if the word “walk” is flashed to the right hemisphere, the patient might stand up and walk away.
 When asked why he is getting up, he might say, “I’m going to get a Coke.”
-The interpreter module is good at making up explanations, but not at knowing that it has done so.^[The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom, 22]
+The interpreter module is good at making up explanations, but not at knowing that it has done so.^[The [[happiness]] Hypothesis: Finding Modern Truth in Ancient Wisdom, 22]